Genealogy

 - Copies of Women’s Institute Tweedsmuir Community Histories (compiled local histories)

-- Assessment rolls
+- Tax Assessment rolls